 - 1. Mountain Parks Electric, Inc., hereinafter referred to as the Cooperative, is organized under the laws of the State of Colorado and will always be operated on a cooperative non-profit basis for the mutual benefit of its members.
 No interest or dividends will be paid or payable by the Cooperative on any capital furnished by its members.
 In addition to these legal requirements, the Cooperative is guided in its operations by various regulations and operational practices prescribed by its lenders and applicable law.
 Beyond these legal and official requirements, the Cooperative has an obligation to its members to ensure the financial integrity of the Cooperative so that it can provide electric service to its members at the lowest possible long-term cost. - 2.
 The Cooperative, through its operations, will strive to meet the ratio goals set forth below and will maintain, consistent with prudent business practices and industry standards, the minimum equity level, TIER (Times Interest Earned Ratio) and DSC (Debt Service Coverage Ratio) as provided in the chart below.
+When the Cooperative financial forecasts indicate goals will not be met, the board will be notified, and a recovery plan will be developed in consultation with the board.

 Financial Policy Components Range or Guidance

 Operating TIER 1.10 - 2.00

-DSC Ratio 1.35 - 2.25
+DSC Ratio 1.25 - 2.25

-Equity to Total Assets Ratio 35% or higher
+Equity to Total Assets Ratio 27.5% or higher

 Capital Credit Policy Maximum of 5%

-a) OTIER - Operating Times Interest Earned Ratio:
+a.
+OTIER - Operating Times Interest Earned Ratio: